sebmate/MagicQuartz-TechDemo/README.md

 * **Toroidal Transformer:** Type "RKT 5012" (50VA, 220V to 2x12V).
 To distribute the load across both amplifier channels, the two 12V transformer windings can be driven in parallel via the two output channels of the amplifier.
 It is then important to ensure that the two windings are actually driven in parallel and not in reverse.
 Given a connection sequence of "R+, R-, L+, L-" at the amplifier, a working wiring sequence is "red, yellow, blue, green" for the RKT 5012.
 Caution!
 During operation, the 220V tappings are live.
 * **AC Voltmeter:** Type "YB27A", 60-300V AC, removed from its original housing.
 Note that the voltmeter is live and there is a risk of electric shock.
 If the wires need to be extended or replaced, make sure they have the proper voltage rating.
 * **Power Switch:** Type "KCDI-101".
+* **DC/DC Converter Boards:** Step-down voltage regulator boards based on the LM2596S (also see "Known Issues" below).

 ![Amplifier Types](images/Amplifier-Types.png)